What Are the Best Golf Cart Battery Brands for 2025

 Can I upgrade my old golf cart to lithium-ion?

-Yes, but verify voltage compatibility (48V most common) and charger compatibility.
-Dakota Lithium offers retrofit kits with built-in BMS for $1,300–$2,000.
+Yes, you can upgrade, but make sure the voltage (usually 48V) and charger compatibility match.
+Dakota Lithium offers retrofit kits for $1,300–$2,000.

 How often should I replace golf cart batteries?